Comparisons

 workflow-automationzapiermaken8nautomation-tools

 Workflow automation tools are software platforms that connect different applications and automate repetitive tasks by creating triggered sequences of actions across those apps - without requiring custom code.
-According to Gartner's 2025 Market Guide for Integration Platform as a Service, the workflow automation market has grown over 30 percent year-over-year as businesses increasingly adopt no-code and low-code automation to reduce manual work and operational costs.
+According to Enterprise marketing budget research, the workflow automation market has grown over 30 percent year-over-year as businesses increasingly adopt no-code and low-code automation to reduce manual work and operational costs.

 The three most prominent platforms in this space - Zapier, Make (formerly Integromat), and n8n - each take a different approach to solving the same problem.
 Choosing between them depends on your team's technical skills, budget constraints, workflow complexity, and data privacy requirements.